-The following tables provide the volumes and paint processing methods for latex and oil-based paint during the year.
+The following tables provide the volumes and paint processing methods for latex and oil-based paint during the report period.
 Descriptions of the processing methods follow the tables.
-Processed volume differs from collected volume because not all paint is processed in the same year that it is collected; some of the paint collected this year may be processed in the next year.
+Processed volume differs from collected volume because not all paint is processed in the same year that it is collected; some of the paint collected in this report period may be processed in the next report period.